 In Preferences or Options > Accounts > YourGmailAccount > Copies & Folders, select the "Templates" button, and select your Gmail account.

-In Preferences or Options / Accounts / YourGmailAccount / Copies & Folders, select "Other" button, and make sure that the Archive folder is being mapped to:
+In Preferences or Options / Accounts / YourGmailAccount / Copies & Folders, select the "Other" button, and make sure that the Archive folder is being mapped to:

 your Gmail account / [Gmail] / All Mail